America’s First Joinery Service

-Cleveland Carr: As a fourth generation woodworker, I’m happiest covered in shaving and saw dust, I’m fortunate that I am able to do what I love, for a living.
-I practice my love of traditional building methods while adding state of the art technology, all while working with visionary and tenacious, leadership, as well as good, wholesome human beings.
+Cleveland Carr: As a fourth generation woodworker, I’m happiest covered in shaving and sawdust.
+I’m fortunate that I am able to do what I love for a living.
+I practice my love of traditional building methods while adding state-of-the-art technology, all while working with visionary and tenacious leadership, as well as good, wholesome human beings.
 It’s win, win, win.

 My name is Mark Sommer.
 After I graduated High School I was searching for a job, but I found a career instead.
-For the last four years I’ve been working with wood not only as a career but also as a hobby.
+For the last four years I’ve been working with wood, not only as a career, but also as a hobby.
 I’m extremely proud to say I enjoy what I do here at Sauter Timber.

-My name is Felix Wolfenstetter, in the summer of 2017 I finished my education in Munich, Germany and am now a certified trade master for heavy timber framing and a construction engineer.
+My name is Felix Wolfenstetter.
+In the summer of 2017 I finished my education in Munich, Germany and am now a certified trade master for heavy timber framing and a construction engineer.
 After I was finished with my education I started working at Sauter Timber.
 In my free time I enjoy mountaineering.